Queen's Blood

-Queen's Blood is a minigame that appears in the role-playing video game Final Fantasy VII Rebirth and is planned to appear in its sequel.
-Based on a fictional collectible card game of the same name played by denizens of the game's world Gaia, Queen's Blood was inspired in a development sense from similar collectible card-based minigames in previous entries in the series, such as Triple Triad from Final Fantasy VIII and Tetra Master from Final Fantasy IX.
-During the course of the overarching game, the player collects monster cards by beating players of the game in turn-based battles on a tabletop game field.
-The collected cards can be integrated into the player's deck, strengthening it in subsequent Queen's Blood battles.
-Queen's Blood received positive reception from critics, who singled it out as one of the best parts of the game and compared it to the popular Gwent minigame from The Witcher 3.
+Queen's Blood is a minigame that appears in the 2024 action role-playing video game Final Fantasy VII Rebirth and is planned to appear in its 2027 sequel Final Fantasy VII Revelation.
+A fictional collectible card game played by denizens of the game's world, Queen's Blood was inspired by similar collectible card-based minigames in previous entries in the series, such as Triple Triad from Final Fantasy VIII and Tetra Master from Final Fantasy IX.
+During the course of Rebirth, protagonist Cloud Strife collects cards by beating players of the game in turn-based battles on a tabletop game field.
+The player can then use these cards against subsequent opponents.
+Queen's Blood received positive reception from critics, who singled it out as one of the best parts of the game and compared it to the popular Gwent minigame from The Witcher 3 and Genius Invokation TCG from Genshin Impact.